top of page

 • Chatterjee S, Vanrobaeys Y, Gleason AI, Park BJ, Heiney SA, Rhone AE, Nourski KV, Langmack L, Basu B, Mukherjee U, Kovach CK, Kocsis Z, Kikuchi Y, Ayala YA, Petkov CI, Hefti MM, Bahl E, Michaelson JJ, Kawasaki H, Oya H, Howard III MA, Nickl-Jockschat T, Lin L-C, Abel T. BiorXiv Link

-Activity-dependent gene expression in the human brain.
+The gene expression signature of electrical stimulation in the human brain.

 • Criscuolo A, Schwartze M, Prado L, Ayala YA, Merchant H, Kotz S. Progress in Neurobiology 2023.
 Link